Robator/face_reconstruction/README.md

 When inferencing, the algorithm tries to replace white areas.
 For each such pixel symmetrical to vertical image line pixel value is used if it is not white otherwise value from an average image.

-#Limitations
+# Limitations
-- In case an image to reconstruct is wider than an average image and the missing area is in that place, hollows may appear (shown in reconstruction example)
+- In case face on an image to reconstruct is wider than on an average one and the missing area is in that place, hollows may appear